TV Tropes Needs Your Help

 - The third kind happens in She's The Man.

-- In Trading Places, the Duke Brothers conclude their bet in the executive washroom, revealing their ploy to Eddie Murphy, who is in a stall.
+- In Trading Places, the Duke Brothers conclude their bet in the executive washroom.
+Before talking one is savvy about this trope and checks for feet in the stalls.
+When they reveal their ploy, Eddie Murphy's character is in a stall but he lifted his feet first.
 One of the Dukes even drops an N-bomb, revealing the brothers to be not just scumbags, but racist scumbags.

 - In the movie Scream (1996), Sidney goes to the bathroom and hears two classmates speculate in the stalls on how she may be the killer.
 Actually, it's one classmate — the other is against that idea and calls it "pathetic," a conclusion that Sidney draws when she leaves the bathroom.